Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 location-specific information about available water capacity.

-The AWC is expressed in mm (which equals mm water/cm soil depth, or water/ soil).
+The AWC is expressed in mm (which equals mm water/cm soil depth, or water/soil volume).
 This volume of water depends on the volume of soil (influenced by depth interval and by volumetric gravel content) and the volumetric fraction of water that is contained by the soil between field capacity and wilting point.
-GSIF and LandGIS report AWC with a precision of 1 mm and a maximum range of 0–2000 mm.
+AWC is typically reported to a precision of 1 mm and a maximum range of 0–2000 mm.

 Values for AWC are preferably assessed for the fine earth fraction per